Skip to main content

 Your privacy and file security are fundamental to how Sparkle operates.
 Here's how we protect your data:

-Written by Anukshi
+Written by Jalaiyah Bolden

 Updated over a month ago

-Your files never leave your Mac
+Your files stay on your Mac

 Sparkle runs locally.
 That means:

-• Files stay on your device — nothing gets uploaded to the cloud
+• Files stay on your device β€” nothing gets uploaded as files to the cloud

-• Organization happens on your Mac — using your computer's processing power
+• Organization happens on your Mac

 We never store, share, or sell your data.
-Your files remain yours alone.

-What Sparkle actually sees
+What Sparkle actually uses

 What we collect (and what we don't)